exercism/javascript/exercises/concept/high-score-board/.docs/introduction.md

 ## Creating an Object

-You create an object with curly brackets.
+You create an object using curly brackets.
 You can also directly include some entries.
 For that, state the key first, followed by a colon and the value.